reisir/tools/pages/04.vegas-pro/masking/default.md

 The mask can be as precise as you want depending on how many points you make.
 If your object has a complicated shape, masking it will be tedious and will be a matter of time.

+Vegas Pro lets you make multiple mask on the same track easily.
+When masking different objects, you can create and manage multiple masks on the same track, or duplicate your track and do a new mask, which can prove useful if you're managing a lot of masks and want to apply different FX to them.
 [divider/]

+!!
+Vegas Pro does not allow you to merge or group different masks together.
+Make sure that you didn't accidentally start a new mask before finishing the one you initiated.

 ![creating a mask with the anchor creation tool](maskingexample.gif "Anime: Samurai Champloo")